HowDoIGitHelp/CMSC57CoursePack/Exercises/CMSC 57 Mock Exam.md

    Choice c is not true for all cases where $p(E) \neq p(F)$.
 On these cases $\frac{p(E \cap F)}{ p(F)}$ and $\frac{p(E \cap F)}{ p(E)}$ have different denominators.
 Which means $\frac{p(E \cap F)}{ p(F)} \neq \frac{p(E \cap F)}{ p(E)}$ and $p(E|F) \neq p(F|E)$.

+   > What to study if you cant answer this:
+   >
+   > - Definition of probability according to Laplace
+   >
+   > - Complement rule of probabilities
+   > - Conditional probabilities

 2. You simply solve for the probabilities for each choice:

    - Choice a: given rolling a dice as trial and denoting rolling a three as a success outcome, you can solve for this probability as $b(3;5,\frac{1}{6})+b(4;5,\frac{1}{6})+b(5;5,\frac{1}{6}) \approx 0.03215 + 0.00322 + 0.00013 \approx 0.03549$